Damian McBride: Media leak

+Smear campaign

 On 11 April 2009, it was reported by The Daily Telegraph that McBride had sent a series of emails to former Labour Party official Derek Draper discussing plans to set up the Red Rag blog which would be used to post rumours they had made up about the private lives of senior and high-profile members of the Conservative Party.
 These false rumours were to have included sexual and personal allegations about Conservative politicians and their spouses, including Nadine Dorries, David and Samantha Cameron, and George and Frances Osborne.
 McBride conceded in his emails that he had used "poetic licence" in respect of existing gossip and rumours.

 The emails, which had been sent from the Downing Street Press Office, were acquired by Paul Staines, known for his Guido Fawkes blog, who brought them to the attention of the media.
 McBride resigned later the same day, and 10 Downing Street issued an apology for the "juvenile and inappropriate" emails.
 Gordon Brown later sent personal letters to those who had been mentioned in the emails, expressing his regret over the incident, but Conservative politicians called for him to make a public apology.
 Brown apologised five days later while on a visit to Glasgow, saying that he was sorry about what had happened.

 Brown apologised for a second time on 22 April, at the first Prime Minister's Questions following the Parliamentary Easter recess, after Nadine Dorries asked him if he would like to take the opportunity to apologise to her.
 On 25 April, it was confirmed that Dorries intended to take legal action against McBride for the false allegations which had been made against her.
 On 7 September 2009 it was confirmed that Dorries would sue McBride and Derek Draper, and also take legal action against 10 Downing Street.

 In his first interview on the subject of the email scandal in July 2009, McBride said that when he told Brown what he had done, the Prime Minister was so angry that he could not speak.
 Brown had also felt "incredibly let down".
 He also insisted that his job as special adviser to the Prime Minister had not involved this type of work and that emailed slurs were not characteristic of the way the Prime Minister ran his government.
+Chris Mullin, in his diaries, remarks "for all his [Brown's] high-minded posturing, everyone knows this is Gordon's modus operanti."
+The affair was also part of the reason Alice Mahon resigned form the Labour Party a week later.